 For big businesses, marketing is a breeze.
 There’s a large advertising budget to dip into, making it easy to get noticed both online and out in the world.
 However, for small businesses, marketing isn’t so easy.
-It’s difficult to compete with larger brands and it’s hard to market with just a small budget.
-Luckily, there are still a number of tactics you can apply.
-Read on for low-cost and even free marketing options that are just perfect for small businesses, including those that are hoping to scale over time.
+It’s difficult to compete with larger brands, and it’s hard to market with just a small budget.
+Luckily, there are still several tactics you can apply.
+Read on for low-cost and even free marketing options that are just perfect for small businesses, including those hoping to scale over time.

 E-mail marketing reigns supreme, so if there’s no other method you’re currently using, start there.
 Constant Contact and MailChimp are a couple of options.
 The cost is often free until you have a certain number of subscribers, so you may be able to get away with paying nothing at first.

 Why is e-mail marketing so effective?
 Possibly because it’s highly desired.
 According to Marketing Profs, one-third of consumers prefer e-mail marketing when compared to other methods.
 Aim to send one e-mail every week.
 Once you’ve tested a few days and times, you’ll find a schedule that works best.

 Make sure that your website is optimized for mobile viewing.
 People go online on-the-go, so if they can’t access your site from their mobile device, you might as well not have a site at all.
 To make it easy on yourself, use a website template that will automatically convert to mobile viewing.
 If you’re working with a designer, make sure they know how to optimize the site for mobile.